BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 [^sca]: **Supply-Chain Attacks.** When possible, buy your products directly from the manufacturers, preferably at a store you can walk into.
 Thus, for example, it's optimal to buy an iPhone directly from the Apple Store.
 This reduces the odds that someone has modified the device before you received it.
 To reduce privacy dangers, you can also choose to pay for items with cash, a pre-loaded debit card, or some other means that keeps your personal information separate from the purchase.

+[^noandroid]: **No Androids.** Unfortunately, Gordian Seed Tool is not currently available for Android.
+Replacing the two uses of Gordian Seed Tool is this default scenario with Alternative Signing Devices that support Android is required if one or more iOS or MacOS[^nomacos] devices are not available.

+[^nomacos]: **No Macs.** An iOS device is a much better choice than a MacOS device, as it has a smaller attack surface as was built from the start with more fundamental sandboxed security in mind.

 [^2]: **Separating Keys.** This multisig scenario suggests the use of three keys, any two of which can be combined to use funds.
 A basic rule of thumb is to _never_ place seeds on the same device or network, because doing so turns it into a SPOC where a compromise of that network or device could then compromise your multisig, and thus your assets.
 Though this scenario suggests the use of Gordian Seed Tool to create two different seeds, one active seed and one recovery seed, those seeds should _not_ be created on the same device.
 For the active key, we suggest use of your personal iPhone or else a brand-new iPod Touch, to make it optimally accessible and also optimally protected.
 For your recovery key, we suggest you use an older iPod Touch or even borrow a trusted partner's iPhone; you'll be deleting that seed after you create it.
 In a pinch, you _could_ use the same iPhone or iPod Touch for both creating a recovery key and holding an active key, provided you were careful about deleting the recovery key, per the scenario instructions.
 However, if you're holding any notable funds, it's better to invest some money at the start to do this right: using the same device for two seeds, even chronologically separated, creates a SPOC.

 [^3]: **Signing Device Generations.** First-generation signing devices tended to focus on support for single-sig addresses and tended to be direct-connected devices.
 The original [Ledger](https://www.ledger.com/) and [Trezor](https://trezor.io/) both fit into that category.
 The [Coldcard](https://coldcard.com/) was transitional, offering some of the first options to connect across airgaps, with a MicroSD slot, while still maintaining the port-connection paradigm.
 Second-generation signing devices are fully airgapped, with no ability to directly connect them to other devices.
 They transmit data via QR codes or MicroSD cards.
 The [Foundation Devices Passport](https://foundationdevices.com/passport/details/) and the [Keystone Pro](https://keyst.one/) are both second-generation signing devices.